Spoken Word (film)

 Spoken Word is a 2009 drama film directed by Victor Nuñez and starring Kuno Becker, Ruben Blades, Miguel Sandoval and Persia White.

 The writers include William T. Conway and Joe Ray Sandoval.
 The film was produced by Karen Koch and William T. Conway.
 It opened in New York City at Big Cinemas Manhattan 1 on July 23, 2010, and played in Los Angeles at Laemmle's Sunset 5 on July 30, 2010.

 Plot

-Cruz Montoya is a Latino spoken-word artist who works in San Francisco.
-He returns home to Santa Fe, New Mexico to reconnect with his dying father and his brother.
-He is finding himself losing his "voice" as he spirals downward back into the dysfunctional life of drugs and violence he had left behind.
+Cruz Montoya, a Latino spoken word artist from San Francisco returns home to Santa Fe, New Mexico to reconnect with his brother and dying father.
+Cruz soon finds himself spiraling back into his former life of drugs and violence that he left behind.

-His brother is judgmental.
-Cruz is approached by his former boss Emilio, who works as a local drug dealer.
-Cruz falls into the familiar patterns of his past while ignoring the increasingly anxious phone calls of his girlfriend.
-Cruz is also suffering from bipolar disorder and uses alcohol to self-medicate.